+Re:

-Re: Agenda Item #3(a): Consider action regarding participation in the 'Federal-Aid-Swap' whereby State funding could replace Federal funding for local road/bridge projects
+Agenda Item #5: Consider a recommendation to the Urbanized Area Policy Board regarding participation in the 'Federal-Aid-Swap' whereby State funding could replace Federal funding for local road/bridge projects

 In 2018, House File 203 was signed into law permitting the Iowa Transportation Commission to allow what's commonly referred to as a "Federal-Aid-Swap".
 The swap (generally) is a process whereby road and bridge projects that would normally be funded with federal transportation dollars allocated by the MPO are instead 'swapped' for state funding - with the goal of minimizing federal regulations and streamlining local projects.